cabalism/updo/TESTING.md

 After a cabal clean, this script will need to download dependencies.

-* [ ] Can it do that without polluting the generated file with status updates from cabal saying that it has downloaded this or that dependency?
-The Haskell script must run silently for this to work.
+* [ ] Can it do that without polluting the generated file with status updates from cabal saying that it has downloaded this or that dependency[^silent-script]?

+[^silent-script]: The Haskell script must run silently for this to work.

 ```
 $ cabal clean